Chloe Price: Life Is Strange

-All of a sudden, the two are ambushed by Max's teacher Mark Jefferson, who anaesthetises Max and kills Chloe with a shot to the head.
+They go back to Rachel's grave, where all of a sudden, the two are ambushed by Max's teacher Mark Jefferson, who anaesthetizes Max and kills Chloe with a shot to the head.
 Max is kidnapped and held captive in the bunker's "Dark Room", where Jefferson has been drugging and photographing young girls to capture their innocence.
-Jefferson also reveals that he took Nathan on as a personal student, but killed him before abducting Max due to him giving Rachel an overdose when he tried to mimic Jefferson's work.
+Jefferson also reveals that he took Nathan on as a personal student, but killed him before abducting Max.
 Max escapes into a photograph and emerges back in time several days, resetting the timeline.
 She alerts David, getting Jefferson (and Nathan) arrested.

+Between this period of time, the Dark Room is found, where they find evidence of what happened to Kate and Rachel (which leads to the discovery of her body).
+Max and Chloe meet at the lighthouse on Tuesday where the latter comforts the former about Rachel, and due to David's part in bringing Rachel's killers to justice, their relationship has significantly improved.
+She also becomes hopeful of life again, applying to Bay City College, wanting to repair her life.

 Max is given the opportunity to go to San Francisco and have one of her photos displayed in an art gallery.
 She calls Chloe from the event and discovers that the storm has reached Arcadia Bay.
 Max travels back to the time at which she took the gallery photo, which eventually leads her to various alternative realities.
-Finally reunited, Max and Chloe return to the lighthouse and confront their belief that Max brought the storm into existence by saving Chloe from being shot by Nathan earlier in the week.
-The only way to prevent it is for Max to go back to that moment via a photo she took and allow Chloe to be killed by Nathan.
-Max must make a choice: sacrifice Chloe's life to save Arcadia Bay, or sacrifice Arcadia Bay to spare Chloe.
+Max travels back to Episode 4, before they head to the party, where Max reveals that Jefferson is the true mastermind.
+Chloe, still blinded by rage, refuses to let go of her bloodlust towards Nathan.
+This leads to Max finally revealing she could use photos to travel further through time, and the trauma she had endured through the alternate timelines.
+This shifts Chloe's fury to pure horror hearing what Max had gone through.
+Max then tells her that she will not remember anything, and instructs Chloe to relay everything to her, warn David about the Dark Room, and stay at Chloe's fortified house and do nothing.